 Emergency exit signs are powered by tritium, a radioactive isotope of hydrogen.
 These signs do not require electricity or batteries, and therefore serve an important safety function during power outages.

-Tritium is also used in clocks, watches and gun sights to create light in the absence of electricity.
+Tritium, which is generated in CANDU-type fission reactors, is also used in clocks, watches and gun sights to create light in the absence of electricity.

 Other consumer products that use nuclear technology include: